Lofou – Agios Georgios – Sylikou – Kouka – Pera Pedi – Lofou.

 If you haven’t already had a look around the village, now is the time to do so.
 There is plenty to see here among the quaint back streets, both in terms of architecture and dining!

-April 2019: Barn Swallow, Blackcap, Chaffinch, Chukar, Cirl Bunting, Coal Tit, Common Buzzard, Crested Lark, Cretzschmar’s Bunting, Cyprus Wheatear, Goldfinch, Great Tit, Hooded Crow, Hoopoe, House Martin, House Sparrow, Kestrel, Magpie, Northern Wheatear, Pied Wheatear, Red-backed Shrike, Serin, Spanish Sparrow, Swift, Wood Pigeon
+Birds seen on this walk: Barn Swallow, Blackcap, Chaffinch, Chukar, Cirl Bunting, Coal Tit, Common Buzzard, Crested Lark, Cretzschmar’s Bunting, Cyprus Warbler, Cyprus Wheatear, Goldfinch, Great Tit, Hooded Crow, Hoopoe, House Martin, House Sparrow, Kestrel, Magpie, Northern Wheatear, Pied Wheatear, Pigeon, Red-backed Shrike, Sardinian Warbler, Serin, Spanish Sparrow, Stonechat, Swift, Wheatear, Wood Pigeon